-Pakistan arrests 129 Muslims after mob attacks churches and homes of minority Christians
+Pakistan arrests 129 Muslims after mob attacks on churches and homes of minority Christians

-JARANWALA, Pakistan (AP) — Police arrested more than 100 Muslims in overnight raids from an area in eastern Pakistan where a Muslim mob angered over the alleged desecration of the Quran by a Christian man attacked churches and homes of minority Christians, prompting authorities to summon troops to restore order, officials said Thursday.
+JARANWALA, Pakistan (AP) — Police in eastern Pakistan arrested 129 Muslims overnight after a Muslim mob angered over an alleged desecration of the Quran attacked churches and homes of minority Christians, prompting authorities to summon soldiers to restore order, officials said Thursday.

-There were no casualties as Christians living in a residential area in the city of Jaranwala in the Faisalabad district quickly moved to safer places along with their families following one of the country’s most deadly attacks against Christians.
+The Christians living in the city of Jaranwala in the Faisalabad district quickly moved to safer places as the mob rampaged Wednesday, and there were no casualties from what was one of the country’s most destructive attacks against Christians.

-Christians slowly returned to their homes Thursday, only to see the destruction of at least one church that was burned.
-Four other churches were also damaged.
-Two dozen homes were torched or badly damaged during the riots.
+They slowly returned home to see the destruction Thursday.
+At least one church was burned, four were damaged and two dozen homes were torched or badly damaged.

-“We were sitting at home when suddenly we heard that a mob is coming and it is burning homes and attacking churches,” said Shazia Amjad, as she wept outside her home, which was torched on Wednesday.
+“We were sitting at home when suddenly we heard that a mob is coming and it is burning homes and attacking churches,” Shazia Amjad said as she wept outside her torched home.

-She told The Associated Press that the rioters burned household items and furniture.
-Some of Amjad’s possessions were stolen as she moved to a safer place with her family, she added.
+She told The Associated Press that the mob burned household items and furniture and some of her possessions were stolen while she was staying with her family in a safer place.

-Amjad said the rioters sprinkled petrol to burn homes in their area, and they also stole jewelry and other things.
+Amjad said the rioters sprinkled petrol to burn homes.
 Other Christians described similar ordeals and expressed bewilderment.

+Azeem Masih wept as he sat outside his burned home on a street where several were burned.

+He said some of the rioters brought vehicles to take the Christians’ household items after burning their furniture and other belongings.
+“Why did they do it to us?
+We had not done anything wrong,” he said.

-Local Christians consoled each other outside their damaged homes, as many women wept and cried over the destruction.
-Those whose homes were burned had no idea where to go or what to do now.
+Local Christians consoled each other outside their damaged homes, wept and cried, and those who lost their homes had no idea where to go or what to do now.

-On Wednesday, Khalid Mukhtar, a local priest, told the AP that most Christians living in the area had fled to safer places.
-“Even my house was burned,” he said, adding that he believes most of Jaranwala’s 17 churches had been attacked.
+Local priest Khalid Mukhtar told AP earlier he believed most of Jaranwala’s 17 churches had been attacked and his own home was damaged.

 Delegations of Muslim clerics arrived in Jaranwala to help calm the situation, as troops and police patrolled the area.
 Local authorities have shut schools and offices and banned rallies for a week to prevent more violence.

 The violence drew nationwide condemnation, with caretaker Prime Minister Anwaarul-ul-Haq Kakar ordering police to ensure the rioters are arrested.